 Business-to-business markets

-Business markets differences to consumer markets Business to business marketing is more complex than marketing to consumers.
+Business to business marketing is more complex than marketing to consumers.
 Although techniques such as branding, can be transferred successfully from consumer marketing, B2B is more involved with layers of decision making, hierarchies, channels and advisors to navigate.

 In business-to-business markets (B2B) customers purchase in more structured ways often with specialist buying units and not just individuals and ideas like 'value-in-use' more than pure pricing.
 The purchase it typically for long term, so marketing is more focused on customer relationships via account managers than is normally true for consumer markets.